ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 ``api`` is the SciSheets runtime.
-The API object ``s`` is constructed from the exported scisheet that is is serialized in a JSON format with extension ``.scish``.
+The API object ``s`` is constructed from the exported scisheet that is serialized in a JSON format with extension ``.scish``.

 This code points to a somewhat subtle requirement that SciSheets addresses.
-We refer to this as the **Script Debuggability Requirement**, a requirement that arises because allowing a formula to be script means that errors must be localized to a line within the formula.
+We refer to this as the **Script Debuggability Requirement**, a requirement that arises because allowing a formula to be a script means that errors must be localized to a line within the formula.
 SciSheets handles this through the use of the paired statements ``s.controller.startBlock('Prologue')``